 So, which of those factors are the most important ones?

 So writing a good and crispy description of the show and the episodes is paramount in attracting new listeners.
-Along with podcast authority, it is the biggest lever to increase the visibility of your podcast.
+It is the biggest lever to increase the visibility of your podcast.

 Copywriting mistakes to avoid for podcasts